esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 #### Accessibility Insights Assessment
 >The Assessment tool is an awesome guided tool that has you work through the WCAG AA success criteria, including things that can't be automated.
+>Each section provides information about what you need to do in order to test your application.
+Once you've performed the test, you self-report whether it passed or failed.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)